rabbitmq/rabbitmq-oauth2-tutorial/README.md

 Alike Service-Provider initiated logon, with Idp-initiated logon users land to RabbitMQ management ui with a valid token.
 These two scenarios below are examples of Idp-initiated logon:

-* RabbitMQ is behind a web portal which conveniently allow users to navigate directly to RabbitMQ fully authenticated
+* RabbitMQ is behind a web portal which conveniently allow users to navigate directly to RabbitMQ management ui already authenticated
 * There is an OAuth2 proxy in between users and RabbitMQ which intercepts their requests and forwards them to RabbitMQ injecting the token into the HTTP `Authorization` header

 The latter scenario is demonstrated [here](oauth2-examples-proxy.html).
 The former scenario is covered in the following section.